 Below we’ve addressed some questions you may have.
 It’s also possible you have questions we haven’t addressed, and if so, please contact us and we’ll do our best to get you the information you need.

-Following the completion of BikeMaine’s three-year start-up phase, BikeMaine awarded its first grant to a host community, a match grant in the amount of $12, 300 to the City of Gardiner, to spur local investment to complete a connector trail from downtown Gardiner to the Kennebec River Trail.
+Following the completion of BikeMaine’s three-year start-up phase, BikeMaine awarded its first grant in support of biking infrastructure to the City of Gardner, BikeMaine 2014 host community, in 2016.
+Gardiner is using the $12,300 grant to attract matching funds to complete a connector trail from its downtown to the Kennebec River Trail.
+The second round of grants were awarded in 2017: $2,705 to Bath (2014 Host Community) and $4,000 to Washington County Council of Governments (2016 Region).

-BikeMaine is limited to 400 riders.
+BikeMaine is limited to 450 riders.
 We keep it small for a number of reasons, including our goal of creating an intimate quality experience, and making sure we don’t overwhelm our host communities.
-Because we limit registration we hope that you will not delay and register ASAP!
+Because we limit registration, we hope that you will not delay and register ASAP!

 Cyclists can opt to bring and set up their own tent, or they can utilize the convenient Tent & Porter service for an additional fee.